Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Results

 Then for each frequency, we calculate $P_{\rm sur}(f)$ and $\beta(f)$, and simulation results are presented in Fig.~\ref{fig:propa}.
-We see that the absorption effect is more substantial at higher frequencies.
-The same is true for the smearing effect, mainly because the FOV of LOFAR decreases with increasing frequency, which makes the smearing effect more apparent at higher frequencies. \\
+It is noticeable that the absorption effect becomes more prominent as the frequency increases.
+Similarly, the smearing effect exhibits a similar trend, primarily due to the diminishing FOV of LOFAR with increasing frequency.
+This reduction in FOV at higher frequencies amplifies the impact of the smearing effect on the observations. \\